Sign-up ends in:

 4. Control the Clubface Angle

-HackMotion wrist sensor is the perfect tool to fix a pull hook because it can help to set the proper wrist position at setup, top of the backswing, and then again at impact.
+HackMotion wrist sensor is the perfect tool for fixing a pull hook because it can help set the proper wrist position at setup, the top of the backswing, and then again at impact.

-Golfers that hook the ball often have too much flex in their lead wrist position.
+Golfers who hook the ball often have too much flex in their lead wrist position.

 Incorporate the Lower Body